-How long should it take for an insurer to reply to a claim?
+How long does it take for an insurer to settle a claim?

 Receiving a cash settlement quickly following a personal injury claim can really make a difference to the claimant.
 The efficiency of the personal injury lawyer can help push the case along.
 However there are many factors beyond the solicitor's control including the nature and complexity of the claim and the efficiency of other parties, such as the defendant's insurance company.